Regulations governing the EMI license in Lithuania

 By leveraging these advantages, fintech companies can effectively establish and expand their operations in Europe, providing innovative financial services while benefiting from Lithuania’s supportive and dynamic business environment.

-Links for legislation related to EMI business in Lithuania
+Links for legislation related to the EMI business in Lithuania

-Bank of Lithuania page for EMI authorisation.
-It is the starting point for checking the application route, filing steps and main documents expected from applicants.
+Bank of Lithuania page for EMI authorization.
+It is the starting point for checking the application routes, filing steps, and the main documents expected from applicants.

 Main Lithuanian law for electronic money institutions.
-It deals with EMI authorisation, issuance and redemption of electronic money, restricted activity licences, initial capital, safeguarding and supervision.
+It deals with EMI authorization, issuance and redemption of electronic money, restricted activity licenses, initial capital, safeguarding, and supervision.

 Bank of Lithuania resolution on the authorisation process for electronic money and payment institutions.
 This source is important when preparing the formal filing package.